How To Dropship On Shopify: Full Beginner Guide For 2026 - Build Your Store

 Product Pages

-To optimize our product pages, it is key to always have high-quality images, videos, or GIFs.
+To optimize these pages, it is key to always have high-quality images, videos, or GIFs.
 You can upload products from different angles or one illustrative photo and another showing how it is used.
+The goal is to be creative in finding the most attractive way to present the product to your buyers.

 Checkout

-Conversely, be transparent about costs, shipping times, and return/exchange policies.
+Also, be transparent about costs, shipping times, and return/exchange policies.
 If these aren’t clearly stated, you’re likely to face problems when an order issue arises.

 Marketing Your Shopify Store